 The S-PC connected to a H-PC is acting as a server, while the H-PC is the client.
 Every exchange of data packages is initiated by a H-PC request.
 The S-PC is permanently listening to its IP address and port for possible client requests.
-The H-PC is defined to be the FIRST client that connects to the scintillometer.
+The H-PC is defined to be the primary client that connects to the scintillometer.
 The scintillometer then reserves its connection channel to this H-PC.
-Any other client requests from other IPs are rejected by the scintillometer and a message is displayed to the new (secondary) client:
+Any other client requests from other IPs are rejected by the scintillometer and the user is notifies by a pop-up message.